 The scores

-Wellness Complete Health Puppy: B (78/100) — Deboned chicken, chicken meal, peas, sorghum, chicken fat.
+Wellness Complete Health Puppy: A (90/100) — Deboned chicken, chicken meal, peas, sorghum, chicken fat.
 Salmon meal for DHA at position nine, salmon oil at 11.
 Supplemental taurine, three-strain probiotic blend, seven-botanical antioxidant stack.

-Wellness Complete Health Adult: B (82/100) — Deboned chicken, chicken meal, oatmeal, ground barley, chicken fat.
-Tighter protein-to-grain ratio at the top of the ingredient deck with peas appearing further down.
+Wellness Complete Health Adult: B (78/100) — Deboned chicken, chicken meal, oatmeal, ground barley, chicken fat.
+Oatmeal-and-barley grain base with peas appearing further down.

 How the ingredients compare